Operation Encore: Battle of Mount Belvedere

-The first move was to capture the Pizzo di Campiano-Monte Mancinello range of mountains, known to the Americans as Riva Ridge, rising southwest of Mt.
+The first move was to capture the Pizzo di Campiano–Monte Mancinello range of mountains, known to the Americans as Riva Ridge, rising southwest of Mt.
 Belvedere.
 General Hays had noticed that observation posts on this range provided excellent views of the south slope of Mt.
 Belvedere, and correctly deduced German possession of this ridge had contributed to the previous unsuccessful attempts to capture Mt.
 Belvedere.
 As Peter Shelton writes, "They not only had a perfect stadium-like view of Allied comings and goings, they could direct devastating fire in behind any approach to Belvedere's south slope."
 German observation posts on this ridge had to be neutralized first, so on the night of 18/19 February 1945 the first battalion of the 86th Mountain Infantry Regiment, augmented by company F from the second battalion, scaled the 500 m cliffs of Riva Ridge.
 Had the Germans learned of this night climb, American command estimated as many as 90% of the regiment would become casualties.
 Fortunately for the battalion, they reached the top undetected by the enemy.
-Compounding the German's difficulties, at the time of the ascent the men of the 1044th Grenadier regiment were in the process of being relieved by the men of the 232nd Fusilier battalion, which contributed to the success of the capture of Riva Ridge.
+Compounding the German's difficulties, at the time of the ascent the men of the 1044th Grenadier regiment were in the process of being relieved by the men of the 232nd Fusilier battalion, a distraction further enabling the American capture of Riva Ridge.
 As daylight broke, the Germans discovered the presence of the 86th Mountain Infantry and attempted to push the Americans off the ridge.
-While the Americans held their positions, the fighting was heaviest at the northern end of the ridge where two German companies repeatedly attacked the single American platoon holding Pizzo di Campiano repeatedly over a period of 36 hours, failing to dislodge the platoon.
+While the Americans held their positions, the fighting was heaviest at the northern end of the ridge where two German companies over a period of 36 hours repeatedly attacked the single American platoon holding Pizzo di Campiano, however failing to dislodge the platoon.

 With Riva Ridge secure, the following night (19/20 February) the other two regiments of the division began their frontal assault on German lines: the 87th Mountain Infantry Regiment advanced on the western slopes of Mount Belvedere, while the 85th Mountain Infantry Regiment advanced up the southern slopes.
 To achieve maximum surprise, no preliminary artillery barrage was made.
 The third battalion of the 86th Mountain Infantry advanced to the right of the 85th Mountain Infantry.
 Despite minefields and emplaced machine gun positions, the 87th Mountain captured two of the three villages on the western slopes, as well as the Valpiana Ridge, by dawn.
 Meanwhile the 85th Mountain Infantry had reached the top of Mount Belvedere between 3:30a and 5:30a 20 February, and one battalion of the 85th Mountain Infantry reached the summit of neighboring Mount Gorgolesco by 3:00a.